-The incidence of both metastatic and non-metastatic CRPC continues to rise, and using a dynamic progression model, Scher et al. projected a 2020 incidence of 546,955 and prevalence of 3,072,480.
+The incidence of both metastatic and non-metastatic CRPC continues to rise, according to the Global Cancer Observatory statistics for 2020, prostate cancer is estimated to be the second-most commonly diagnosed cancer among men with 1,414,259 new cases diagnosed worldwide and the fifth most common cause of male cancer death, with an estimated 577,522 deaths worldwide.
+According to the American Cancer Society, in 2023 an estimated 288,300 new cases of prostate cancer will be diagnosed in the U.S. and 34,700 men will die from the disease.
+Since 2014, the rate in the U.S. has increased by 3% per year overall and by about 5% per year for advanced-stage diagnoses.
 The Company believes that the Aniten series of compounds could ultimately hold potential benefit for many of those patients.
 In its early clinical development, the Company focused on patients who have failed second-generation antiandrogen therapies (i.e., abiraterone and/or lutamides) for the following reasons: